Creating and extending circuits

 Unless otherwise specified in the documentation for an extension type:

-• Parties MUST ignore any occurrences all occurrences of an extension with a given type after the first such occurrence.
+- Parties MUST ignore any occurrence of an extension with a given type after the first such occurrence.

 (The above extension sorting and multiplicity rules are only defaults; they may be overridden in the description of individual extensions.)